What makes a good Academic Manager?

 Find out what his problem is before you act.

-4. Think proactively.
+- Think proactively.

-• After classes have finished for the day, or before they begin, take the time to wander the empty corridors and classrooms.
+Don't wait for complaints and moans.
+Do something now.
+This is part of your thinking role.
+Here's what to think about:- After classes have finished for the day, or before they begin, take the time to wander the empty corridors and classrooms.
 You are looking for anything that is looking tired or old: notices, furniture, walls, equipment.
 Anything at all.
 Make a list of improvements.
 It doesn't matter, at this stage, how much improvement will cost.

-• Now do the same in the teachers' room.
+- Now do the same in the teachers' room.
 What's missing?
 What could be better?
 What do we need more of?
 Would a new teacher be able to find everything?
 Ignore costs – you are writing a wish list.

 Against every item on the list put a score against it out of 10 showing how perfect you think it is.

-• Now take your three lists and divide them into those improvement that cost nothing, those that cost a little and those that will be expensive.
+Now think of how to make everything that scores below 9 better.
+Ignore costs – this is wish list. - Now take your three lists and divide them into those improvement that cost nothing, those that cost a little and those that will be expensive.

-• Implement changes that cost nothing and make things better but make sure you involve people whose lives may be adversely affected.
+- Implement changes that cost nothing and make things better but make sure you involve people whose lives may be adversely affected.
 Make one change a week until the list is exhausted.
 Then make a new list.

-• Now prioritise the items for which an improvement has a cost implication.
+- Now prioritise the items for which an improvement has a cost implication.
 Look at the top two items on each list and come up with a good argument why the institution should invest here.

-• Ask for a meeting with whomever holds the purse strings and makes financial decisions.
+whomever holds the purse strings and makes financial

 Start with the most expensive ideas and work your way down.
 You won't get everything you want (probably) but it's a long list and you are patient.